pnt325/STM32-Modbus-Slave/readme.md

 ## Note

 The lib optimize for high performance working without delay and multiple modbus request handle limit 10 request.
 The request can increase depend on target of application.
 It's require more RAM.
-The limit can edit on file `mb_buffer.h` change value of macro `MB_BUFFER_SIZE`
+The limit can edit on file `lib/mb_buffer.h` change value of macro `MB_BUFFER_SIZE`

 ```c
 /* mb_buffer.h */